Our Services

 If you experience any of these, call emergency services or go to the nearest emergency department.

 Not sure whether your symptoms align with antihistamine-resistant urticaria?
-Before scheduling your next appointment, use Ubie's free AI-powered symptom checker to learn more about Hives (Urticaria) and receive personalized insights that can help guide your conversation with your healthcare provider.
+You can quickly check your symptoms with Ubie's free AI-powered tool in just 3 minutes to receive personalized insights about what might be causing your hives and what steps to take next when speaking with your healthcare provider.

 If your hives are persistent, worsening or affecting your quality of life, speak to a healthcare professional.
 Early specialist involvement can make a significant difference in controlling symptoms and improving daily comfort.